Everything You Need To Know About James Hardie Fiber Cement Siding For Your Home

 Hardie siding is the ultimate investment– it strengthens the overall appearance of your home’s exterior and lasts far beyond most other exterior finishes with less upkeep.
 You’re not only paying for the aesthetic, you’re also saving yourself the time and trouble of more frequent finishing or replacement.

 What does Hardie siding cost?
-You can plan for about $10 per square foot, installed.
+The cost of James Hardie siding can vary depending on the details of your installation and the skill level of your contractor.
 One of the benefits of Hardie lap siding is that it lasts — you are not only paying for a beautiful end result but when you install Hardie siding, it requires less maintenance and lasts longer.
 You’re paying for ultimate value.

 What Is the Process To Install Hardie Siding Correctly?